castanedaM/nicheR_GSoC_2026_test_solutions/README.md

-This repo contain the solution to the test for the GSoC Proposal nicheR Shiny App
+This repo contains the solutions to the test for the GSoC Proposal nicheR Shiny App